kuizto/prisma-edgeql/README.md

 # PrismaEdgeQL

-Drop-in replacement to use Prisma Client on Edge environments with GraphQL queries.
+Drop-in replacement to use Prisma Client on Edge environments with GraphQL and the PlanetScale serverless driver.

 - ✅ Prisma-like Client syntax (designed as a limited subset of Prisma Client API)
 - ✅ Works on Ege environments such as Cloudflare Workers
 - ✅ Uses PlanetScale serverless driver for JavaScript (MySQL-like syntax)
 - ✅ Automatically convert GraphQL queries to Prisma-compatible query objects
-- ✅ Write your own SQL for unsupported operations
+- ✅ You can also write your own SQL for more custom operations

 ## Why?